Skip Navigation

 Any deliberate action that is contrary to the moral climate, serious in nature, and having potential to cause harm to any student or staff member may result in a suspension of up to three days and/or expulsion.
 The final decision rests with the administration and pastor.
 Parents are informed as soon as possible of the decision.

-Suspensions may be in-school or out-of-school depending on the seriousness of the offense.
-Out-of-school suspension results in a maximum of 70% credit recorded in the grade book for all missed work, projects, and assessments once turned in by the student.
+Suspensions are all recorded as out-of-school (OSS).
+Out-of-school suspension results in a maximum of 70% credit recorded in the grade book for all missed work, projects, and assessments once turned in by the student or as determined by the teacher.

 Detrimental Conduct